Jones-Hatfield Banjo Pickup (.35mm jack)

 More powerful signal – 10% more windings and a stronger magnet.

-10-Year Guarantee!
+LIFETIME GUARANTEE!
 We will replace at no charge if purchased from Hatfield Music.

-The advantage of the Fishman GII pre-amp over the Schatten is that you have fingertip control of volume and TONE (with a three-band Equalizer)… on your belt…you do not have to turn around and adjust the amp or use a volume pedal which means fewer cables underfoot and electronics that can go wrong.
-The disadvantage is that the GII is much larger and bulkier clipped to your belt.
+With a passive pickup such as the Jones-Hatfield pickup, a preamp is required in most applications.
+The advantage of the Jones-Hatfield pickup over other pickups, such as Schatten BJ-02 PRO or the Fishman PRO-PLT-301, is that it is positioned further away from the coil electromagnetic field.
+The advantage of the Fishman preamp over the Schatten preamp is that you have fingertip control of the volume and tone on your belt… one does not have to turn around and adjust the amp or use a volume pedal, which means fewer cables underfoot and electronic connections that can go wrong.

 ALL RETURNS MUST BE AUTHORIZED IN ADVANCE.
 REFUNDS OR REPLACEMENTS WILL NOT BE ISSUED FOR PURCHASES MADE FOR NON-BLUEGRASS STYLE BANJOS.